Martin Luther King Jr. Day closings

-The following businesses and offices will be closed Monday in celebration of Martin Luther King Jr. Day: Federal, state and city offices, VA Regional Office, Muskogee County Health Department, Muskogee Public Library, Fort Gibson Tag Office, Muskogee Tag Office, Rural Water District #5 and Muskogee City Hall.
+The following businesses and offices will be closed today: Federal, state and city offices, VA Regional Office, Muskogee County Health Department, Muskogee Public Library, Fort Gibson Tag Office, Muskogee Tag Office, Rural Water District #5 and Muskogee City Hall.

 During this time, residential and commercial trash pickup will be unavailable.
 Pickups will resume Tuesday and continue running one day behind regular schedule.